 “Synthetic dyes have been around since 1854, for 160 years.
 When they were created, within 100 years they had replaced the colors used for thousands of years that were obtained from plants, insects, and minerals.
 Most synthetic dyes are created from coal tar or petroleum and are pretty toxic to, well, everything.
 Historically, natural dyes were not always safe either because a lot of heavy metal and toxic mordants were used.”
 But, as with other aspects of sustainable fashion, there is realistic room for improvement in this area—if companies are willing to commit.
 “Today we can create beautiful, lasting colors with natural dyes, without the use of these toxic mordants and chemicals.
 As far as indigo, the chemical formula for synthetic indigo and natural indigo are exactly the same, but synthetic indigo is flat and has no depth.
 On the other hand, natural indigo has other chemical components in it that create rich color depth.
 It seems to glow sometimes; it has life.”

 Having faced our own unique challenges regarding supply chain and sustainable production methods, we wanted to know Donna’s thoughts on the feasibility of large-scale natural dyeing, as opposed to small-batch making.
 “Yes, it can be done on a larger scale, and there are folks doing that.
 There are many ways to do things and there is room for everyone.
 I’m working on smaller, artisan-produced indigo that creates a very beautifully crafted product that is a joy to work with, use, and wear.
-This will be applicable to independent dyers for small industries what want to grow, process, and dye with the indigo they’ve grown.
+This will be applicable to independent dyers for small industries who want to grow, process, and dye with the indigo they’ve grown.
 It will be a ‘closed system’, so to speak.”
 But as with slow fashion in general, there is a challenge in educating both makers and consumers to the benefits of slow and natural dyeing processes.
 Donna admits that “some people just don’t care.
 They want cheap clothes, whatever the cost.”

 Currently, Donna is working with Dr. Brian Ward at Clemson’s Coastal Research and Education center in Charleston.
 His program is doing practical research on the most effective ways to grow indigo.
 She is also working with a group of engineering students at the University of Georgia to create a new and more efficient way to process indigo.
 “I’ve been thinking about the importance of preserving this knowledge and have been contemplating that maybe we need a center to bring all of the blue-producing plants from around the world together and record and document the many ways they are used.
 Create a center for indigo culture, so to speak.”
 We consider Donna Hardy to be one of the premier experts on indigo in America and think she could be just the person to create such an endeavor.

-For those interested in learning more about Donna, her history with natural dyeing, some of the research she has done on Lowcountry indigo, and any upcoming educational programming she has scheduled, please visit the Sea Island Indigo website.
+For those interested in learning more about Donna, her history with natural dyeing, some of the research she has done on Lowcountry indigo, and any upcoming educational programming she has scheduled, please visit the Sea Island Indigo Facebook page.
 And look for more natural dyeing information on the Journal in the weeks to come.

 All images are courtesy of Donna Hardy.
 Feature image photo credit: Karen K. Powers